joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 This also gave us a very important, but subtle, property that we didn't realize until much later.
 Because in Midori the only way to "wait" for something was to use the asynchronous model, and there was no hidden blocking, our type system told us the full set of things that could "wait."
 More importantly, it told us the full set of things that could not wait, which told us what was pure synchronous computation!
-As we'll see below, this gave us a powerful capability.
+This could be used to guarantee no code ever blocked the UI from painting and, as we'll see below, many other powerful capabilities.

 Because of the sheer magnitude of asynchronous code in the system, we embellished lots of patterns in the language that C# still doesn't support.
 For example, iterators, for loops, and LINQ queries: